 Geoscientists are professionals who specialize in the earth.
 They play a critical part in stopping climate change by studying different aspects of the earth and natural resources.

-Most geoscientists have their major in topics like engineering, petroleum, and environmental sciences.
-Their maximum day-to-day tasks include managing schedules for travel and training arrangements, involving visa and passport requirements.
+Most geoscientists major in topics like engineering, petroleum, and environmental sciences.
+Their maximum day-to-day tasks include managing schedules for travel and training arrangements involving visa and passport requirements.

 Geoscientists are also involved in national and global dialogues and are often motivated by arranging meetings within the country or overseas.
-They also cooperate with stakeholders and establish relationships to talk to zone targeting and zone management collaboratively.
+They also cooperate with stakeholders and establish relationships to discuss zone targeting and management collaboratively.

-In addition, their other responsibility is to use tools like geo quest to map onshore and offshore areas.
+In addition, their other responsibility is to use tools like geo quests to map onshore and offshore areas.
 They also inspect logs and wire-line logging results.

 - Qualification: A bachelor’s degree